Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

 \section{Simplicial complexes with zero minimal volume entropy}

-In this section, we show that the minimal volume entropy of a finite simplicial complex satisfying the fiber $\pi_1$-growth collapsing assumption with small subexponential growth rate vanishes.
-We also give a characterization of the collapsing assumption in terms of open covers.
-Finally, we show that the simplicial volume of a closed manifold satisfying the collapsing assumption vanishes.
-Several examples and counter-examples are presented throughout this section.
+In this section, we first introduce the covering collapsing assumption and show that it is equivalent to the fiber growth collapsing assumption.
+Then, we show the central result of this section, namely, the minimal volume entropy of a finite simplicial complex satisfying the fiber growth collapsing assumption with small subexponential growth rate vanishes.
+Several examples of manifolds satisfying the fiber growth collapsing assumption are presented throughout this section.
+We conclude this section with an extension of Gromov's isolation theorem.